rusel1989/react-native-bluetooth-serial/README.md

 Write data to connected device, for now buffer is internally converted to Base64 encoded string and decoded to byte array on native side, beacause react native is currently not capable of passing buffer directly to native methods.
 Resolves to true when write was successful, otherwise rejects with error.

+## Events
+You can listen to few event with `BluetoothSerial.on(eventName, callback)`

+Currently provided events are:
+- `bluetoothEnabled` - when user enabled bt
+- `bluetoothDisabled` - when user disabled bt
+- `connectionSuccess` - when app connected to device has been connected succesfuly
+- `connectionLost` - when app lost connection to device (fired with `bluetoothDisabled`)

 ## TODO
 - Make services configurable on ios